 In February 2011, the Dutch Government repatriated to Australia over 1000 artefacts that were recovered from Dutch East India Company ships that sank off the Western Australian coast in the 17th and 18th centuries.
 The artefacts were returned under the Agreement between Australia and the Netherlands Concerning Old Dutch Shipwrecks (ANCODS).
 A Mutual Declaration was signed in 2010, to acknowledge that Australia would hold the ANCODS Collection but that the Netherlands could borrow it for exhibitions.
 The Collection is on display at the Western Australian Museum in Fremantle.

 Bilateral economic and trade relationship

 The Netherlands is home to a number of financial institutions and other companies that operate in Australia, including ING Group, Fortis, Rabobank, AEGON, Shell, Unilever, Delta Lloyd, Philips, and Akzo Nobel.
-In 2013, the Netherlands was Australia’s fourth largest source of foreign direct investment ($29.37 billion) after the US, UK and Japan.
-The Netherlands was the eleventh highest destination for Australian foreign direct investment abroad ($7.02 billion).
+In 2015, the Netherlands was Australia’s fourth largest source of foreign direct investment (valued at $44.4 billion).

 The Australian Trade and Investment Commission (Austrade) office in Frankfurt covers the Netherlands.